SwethaMuralidharan/Foogle/README.md

 ## Food + Google = Foogle

-Users can search through a database of restaurants that are reviewed by culinary professionals in this Foogle Site powered by honesty and trust.
+Users can add and search through a database of restaurants that are reviewed by culinary professionals in this Foogle Site powered by honesty and trust.

 **Technologies Used :**